asinck/register/README.md

 This project utilizes the MVC architecture as much as it can.
 The main class (RegisterGUI) assembles the classes into the whole View, and provides the action listener, and thus is also the Controller.
 The Model class handles all major data manipulation as well as database interaction.

+-   Full Javadoc documentation

+### What I Learned

+-   Gradle (new)
+-   Java GUI (mostly new)
+-   Travis CI (new)
+-   JUnit testing (mostly new)
+-   Emacs registers (mostly new) (super awesome)
+-   Which way those lines go in a UML diagram (I've learned this a thousand times, but still don't remember)